Abstract-Factory-XYZ/website/content/ai-development.md

 date: 2024-02-21
 ---

-AI is new databases, web applications, cloud applications, etc, but 100 times bigger.
-Each organizations soon will need it's own AI solutions for the specific needs.
+AI is new databases, web applications, cloud applications, but 100 times bigger.
+All organizations soon will need its own AI solutions for the specific needs.
 Abstract-Factory can offer:
 - AI Proof of Concept.